kohshi54/MINISHELL/README.md

 - **Prompt Display:** The shell displays a prompt when it is ready to accept a new command.
 - **Command History:** Maintains a history of commands that have been entered for easy recall.
 - **Executable Search:** Searches for and launches executables based on the PATH environment variable or via relative/absolute paths.

+## How It Works
+MINISHELL operates through a series of steps to process and execute commands:

+1. **Input**: The shell reads the input provided by the user on the command line.
+2. **Lexing**: A lexer tokenizes the input, breaking it down into recognized tokens which include commands, arguments, and operators for redirection and piping.
+3. **Parsing**: A parser performs recursive descent parsing to analyze the structure of the command.
+During this phase, it constructs a syntax tree that represents the hierarchical structure of the input.
+4. **Conversion**: A converter transforms the syntax tree into a format that can be executed.
+This step involves resolving command names to system paths and preparing the data for execution.
+5. **Execution**: An executor runs the command sequence, handling any required file redirections or pipelining between commands as dictated by the syntax tree.

+By breaking down command execution into these steps, MINISHELL ensures that each part of the user's input is accurately interpreted and carried out according to shell operation principles.

 ## Quoting Mechanism
 - **Single Quotes (')**: Treats the enclosed sequence of characters as a single string, preventing the interpretation of meta-characters.